Pyomo/pyomo/doc/OnlineDocs/principles.rst

 Miscellaneous Conventions
 -------------------------

 There are a variety of long-standing conventions that have become standard across the project.
 This list will be amended as conventions come up, so please refer to it regularly for updates:

+* **Fail loudly:** Silent failure is strongly discouraged.
+Code should defensively guard against unexpected or unsupported cases and raise explicit exceptions (e.g., ``NotImplementedError``) rather than silently producing incorrect or ambiguous results.
+Some of the most difficult Pyomo bugs to diagnose arise from silently incorrect mathematics.

+* **Document and enforce assumptions:** When behavior that a user could reasonably expect is ambiguous, code should clearly document the assumptions being made and fail loudly when those assumptions are violated.

+* **Print statements:** Avoid printing or writing directly to ``stdout``.
+Pyomo is a library, not an application, and copious output can interfere with downstream tools and workflows.
+Use the appropriate logger instead.
+Print information only when the user has enabled or requested it.

+* **Active components define the model:** Pyomo models are defined as the set of *active* components reachable from the root ``Block``.
+Not all modeling objects are active components (notably, ``Var`` objects are not).
+Algorithms and writers should respect this distinction when traversing or interpreting models.

+* **Avoid iterating over variables directly:** Direct iteration over variables using ``m.component_data_objects(Var, ...)`` is rarely appropriate, as it returns all variables declared on the model hierarchy regardless of their mathematical relevance.
+When gathering variables associated with a model formulation, prefer utilities such as ``get_vars_from_components`` with ``Constraint`` or ``(Constraint, Objective)`` as the component types.

+* **Writers must validate component types:** Writers and solver-facing infrastructure should explicitly detect and warn about active Pyomo components they do not recognize.
+Pyomo supports extended modeling environments (e.g., DAE and GDP), and silently ignoring unexpected structures can result in invalid solver input.
+The utility ``categorize_valid_components`` in ``pyomo.repn.util`` may be used to assist with this validation.

+* **Do not use names as identifiers:** Component names and strings should generally not be used to track Pyomo components within algorithms or writers.
+Names are not guaranteed to be unique or stable across model transformations.
+Prefer data structures from ``pyomo.common.collections`` that support using components directly as keys.

 * **Environment imports:** Import the main Pyomo environment as
   ``import pyomo.environ as pyo``.
 Avoid all uses of ``import *``.